J-David-Baxter/challenge-tictactoe/README.md

  - The function uses a 2-D array to hold 8 arrays of 3 cells in a row (all 8 of the possible winning moves in tic-tac-toe)
  - The funcion then loops through this array and checks to see if the current state of the board has any winning moves that match one of the winning move arrays
  - If a winning move is found, the winning character (X or O) is returned, otherwise we return null since nobody has won yet
+7. The Game component houses the value and onClick props being passed down to Board and Cell, as well as the state of the Board and Cells
+ - Make three states: a board set to an initial state of an array of nine values all set to null, an xIsNext set to an intial state of true to keep track of whose turn it is, a winner variable that passes the current board state to the calculateOutcome function
+ -
 ## Reflection

 What different approaches or techniques did you consider when planning your implementation?
 What were the advantages and disadvantages of those alternatives?